awulkiew/temp-contributing/README.md

 As it's mentioned in the GIT documentation (http://git-scm.com/book/en/Distributed-Git-Contributing-to-a-Project):

 > It's also a good idea to use the imperative present tense in these messages.
 In other words, use commands.
 Instead of "I added tests for" or "Adding tests for," use "Add tests for."

+#### Test

+As you already know tests are placed in the `test/` directory.
+Add tests for the newly added feature and if you added new files modify the Jamfile as well.

+Run the tests (assuming you're in `modular-boost/libs/geometry/`)

+    b2 test

 #### Push